RE:Play – Space Quest III

 Space Quest III

 The gameplay itself was pretty simple.
 Despite the picture you are presented in glorious EGA graphics, you have to “LOOK” at pretty much everything in the game.
 By that I mean you had to open the text box and type LOOK at whatever it was you wanted to interact with.
 That told you the proper name of the object you wanted to use.
-So, you would then TAKE said object, and stuff it into the portable black hole Wilco apparently carried around in his pocket.
+You would then TAKE said object, and stuff it into the portable black hole Wilco apparently carried around in his pocket.
 Then USE it at need.
 Note if you do play this game TAKE the ladder with you before you finally leave the garbage scow, or you will deeply REGRET it.

 One of the things I remember really liking about this one is that Roger finally got his own ship.
 The Aluminum Mallard.